NavyaG-lab/Tech-writer/primer.md

   * TODO: How is target date used, and is it relevant for Itaipu?

 ## Metapod overview [UPDATE REQUIRED]
-  * Metapod is a Clojure service with a Datomic database that stores metadata about our data, including when any given dataset was computed, where is was stored on S3 (and with which partitions), the schema, which grouping "transaction" it is part of, etc.
+  * [Metapod](https://github.com/nubank/metapod) is a Clojure service with a Datomic database that stores metadata about our data, including when any given dataset was computed, where is was stored on S3 (and with which partitions), the schema, which grouping "transaction" it is part of, etc.
   * TODO: How is target date used, and is it relevant for Metapod?
+  * TODO: How to retract a portion of a Metapod transaction to enable datasets to be recomputed (for intance, after a patch has been applied)?

 ## Aurora jobs overview [UPDATE REQUIRED]
   * [Aurora](http://aurora.apache.org/) is a resource manager that schedules and runs jobs across a [Mesos](http://mesos.apache.org/) cluster.
 Some of the jobs that Aurora schedules use Spark (which tends to consume all of the resources on the machine it is running on), but other jobs are written in Python or other languages.